 After Lou also fell victim to cancer in 1978, Jean transformed this dinner into the Lou Malnati’s Cancer Research Benefit.
 To date, the Lou Malnati’s Cancer Research Fund has raised over $3 million to benefit organizations who are dedicated to finding a cure for cancer.

 With two successful locations going strong in Lincolnwood and Elk Grove Village, they decided it was time to open a third location in Wilmette, IL in 1981.
 This pizzeria in Wilmette was unique because rather than having a full dining room, it only offered carryout and delivery.
 This model of carryout and delivery proved to be incredibly successful, and vital to the future success of Lou Malnati’s.
-Presently, 30 of the 45 Lou Malnati’s Pizzerias are carryout and delivery only locations.
+Presently, the majority of Lou Malnati’s Pizzerias are carryout and delivery only locations.

 They created loyal, long-term relationships with suppliers that also beleived in the pursuit of excellence.
 They routinely visited the dairy where their cheese was prepared, and traveled to California each year at harvest time to choose their tomato crop.